Frequently Asked Questions

 Because the AGPL license is modified by the Commons Clause, there is one thing you cannot do: you are not allowed to sell a version of WorkAdventure online as a service (as a SAAS software).

-- Offer online subscriptions to a WorkAdventure server you are putting online
+You cannot: offer online subscriptions to a WorkAdventure server you are putting online.

-The self-hosted version contains the game and everything you need to display maps, speak to users, etc...
+The self-hosted version contains the platform and everything you need to display maps, speak to users, etc...

 The online version of WorkAdventure is the same as the self-hosted version but additionally it is connected to an administration panel to manage members, roles, restrictions, and perform moderation.